vinitshetty/LangProject/README.md

 Project integrations shown in this repository are implemented using the tools listed above.

-This repository is intentionally small and educational — it's a learning aid showing example wrappers for:
+This repository is intentionally small and educational — it's a learning aid showing example wrappers for MistalAI integration with LangWatch in different scenarios:

 - Direct Mistral client usage (mistral.py)
 - LiteLLM provider usage (litellm_mistralai.py)